roundcube/roundcubemail-helpdocs/en_US/settings/identities.rst

 Managing Multiple Sender Identities
 -----------------------------------

-Unless restricted by the server administrator, the identities list has control buttons for adding and deleting sender identities.
-If present, click the + icon in the identities list footer to create a new identity.
+Unless restricted by the server administrator, the identity list has control buttons for adding and deleting sender identities.
+If present, click the + icon in the identity list footer to create a new identity.
 Fill out the form and click *Save* to create it.
 The new identity is now added to the list and can be edited or deleted from there.